suldod/suldod.github.io/_posts/2020-11-22-HackTheBox-Buff-Sample-Test-Title-Width-100%.md

 Im going to save the modified exploit and run it using :
 ``python cloudme_exploit.py``.

-Before executing remember that we also need to set up a listening port (the same we used while generating a shellcode) , in this case it would be **9002**</div>
+Before executing remember that we also need to set up a listening port (the same we used while generating a shellcode) , in this case it would be **9002**

 ![admin](https://raw.githubusercontent.com/pi0x73/pi0x73.github.io/master/assets/images/buff-writeup/admin.png)

 After executing I recieved a shell as **Administrator** which was pretty much the last step for this box.
+{: style="text-align: center;"}